jadounrahul/kartsnms/doc/Extensions/Smokeping.md

 Remember to update your config with the new locations.

-#### Configure SELinux to allow smokeping to write in LibreNMS directory on Centos / RHEL
+#### Configure SELinux to allow smokeping to write in KartsNMS directory on Centos / RHEL
-If you are using RRDCached with the -B switch and smokeping RRD's inside the LibreNMS RRD base directory, you can install this SELinux profile:
+If you are using RRDCached with the -B switch and smokeping RRD's inside the KartsNMS RRD base directory, you can install this SELinux profile:

 ```
-cat > smokeping_librenms.te << EOF
+cat > smokeping_kartsnms.te << EOF
-module smokeping_librenms 1.0;
+module smokeping_kartsnms 1.0;

 require {
 type httpd_t;